-When I think of Gotu Kola, I think of its texture – it is strong – it has a rubber quality to it and flexibility, much like our own skin and connective tissue.
+When I think of Gotu Kola, I think of its texture: it is strong, with a rubbery quality and flexibility to it, much like our own skin and connective tissue.
 It is an obvious connection for me that there are so many studies showcasing Gotu Kola’s ability to stimulate the production of collagen and to protect existing collagen.
 It accelerates the wound healing process and is a cooling anti-inflammatory.
 It also helps to increase our own superoxide dismutase activity, which are the antioxidants our cells make on their own.

-In regards to sourcing, Gotu Kola has been a bit painstaking for us!
+In regard to sourcing, Gotu Kola has been a bit painstaking for us!
 Commercially grown Gotu Kola is notoriously brown and lifeless.
 This is also an organic crop that has had its fair share of crop losses in recent years due to natural disasters.
-On a trip to one of our local farms, I happened to see this vibrant bright leaf growing on the floor of their greenhouse – ‘that is Gotu Kola!’
-This mighty leaf must have know I was coming, and just how much I needed it to show up for us in full vibrancy.
+On a trip to one of our local farms, I happened to see this vibrant bright leaf growing on the floor of their greenhouse.
+This mighty leaf must have known I was coming, and just how much I needed it to show up for us in full vibrancy.
 That Northern California farm has grown our Gotu Kola ever since.
 Find the strong presence of Gotu Kola throughout our entire line, including all of our Serums.

 Working with this herb from a chemical perspective poses a challenge if one is seeking to make potent whole plant extractions.
 It contains flavonoids, vitamin c (ascorbic acid) and alpha hydroxy acids (AHA’s).
 These constituents are more delicate and easily lost in the medicine making process.
 Our process includes 3 different organic mediums for our Hibiscus to ensure we capture a diverse blend of nutrients.
 Our vibrant calyxes come from Sonoma, just miles from our Laurel Skin Barn – where we are able to process them fresh, immediately after they are harvested.